twittidai/TF2_Workshop/README.md

 3_single_vs_multigpu_model_training_add_split_visualize(final).ipynb

-to compare training time took for 1 CPU vs 1 GPU vs multiGPU training multigpus also yield larger global training batch size than using single gpu for example, if one use 4 batch per gpu --> using 8 gpus will yield 4 x 8 = 32 global batch sizes
+to compare training time took for 1 CPU vs 1 GPU vs multiGPU training

+multigpus also yield larger global training batch size than using single gpu for example, if one use 4 batch per gpu --> using all 8 gpus will yield 4 x 8 = 32 global batch sizes disregard which method you use ( TF strategy or Horovod )

+below show comparison of training with multiple GPUs utilization left= TF2 MirroredStrategy , right= horovod
 ![alt text](<./notebook_pics/nvidia_smi_compare.JPG>)
+using 8 gpus with exact same Unet, batch_size and epochs

 ##### track which GPU is used, insert this line in the begining of the notebook
 `import tensorflow as tf
 print(tf.__version__)
 tf.debugging.set_log_device_placement(True)`

-will automatically trace which gpu is used for what tasks !
+will automatically trace which gpu is used for what !

 ## Download and preprocess the data.